We finally got our first piglets for the homestead, and here’s a little inside look as we brought home our first Kunekune/American Guinea Hog piglets.

 I was sold!

-The day came to pick up our piglets and bring them home.
-Brad kindly had the females separated from the males, as I only wanted females.
+When the day came to pick up our piglets and bring them home, Brad kindly had the females separated from the males, as I only wanted females.

 I might just be a tad bit crazzzzzy, but what else is new?
 I mean, does this really surprise you!?